 Observe and follow the influencers in the medium your audience is in to get a heads up on what works.

 While you might see writing out there that’s amazing, remember everyone started somewhere.
-The better way is to write something.
+The better way is to write something rather than nothing.
 You can always go back and adjust your writing as time goes on.

 You can take your information to the next level by showing it in action.
-Instead of telling someone to “experiment with interesting fonts” it’s better to say “experiment with interesting fonts like Proxima Nova, Didot, Lato..” etc.
+Instead of telling someone to “experiment with interesting fonts” it’s better to say “experiment with interesting fonts like Proxima Nova, Didot, Lato…” etc. Play around to make great copywriting.

-Teachable’s Allison Haag, recently used this phrase in her SlideShare “The 4 Steps for to Create Great Presentations.”
+Teachable’s Allison Haag recently used this phrase in her SlideShare “The 4 Steps for to Create Great Presentations.”
 As a result, her deck was featured on the homepage of SlideShare, and brought in almost 500 likes and over 6,000 views in the past week.
-Not bad.

-Allison’s now collected great feedback from people who’ve checked it out and influencers too (see point #3) to now insert even MORE examples.
-I wonder how many more views it can pick up now?
+Allison has collected great feedback from people who’ve checked it out and influencers too (see point #3) to now insert even more examples.

-Being “spammy” and creating TOO MUCH URGENCY ALL THE TIME might work for a little while, but it won’t build your brand, so find a healthy balance.
+Being “spammy” and creating too much urgency all the time might work for a little while, but it won’t build your brand, so find a healthy balance.
+You don’t want to jeopardize your already great copywriting.

 Also, don’t promote the same information over and over to your audience by simply changing an email subject line.
 Your open rates will dive bomb.
 Here’s a data-driven example from MailChimp: